kriss3/ASP.NETCore2_Practice/README.md

 I'm changing this to using proper services and DTOs to be able to fully take advantage of testing capabilities of AutoFixture/FakeItEasy.

 Removed in-memory store and now using EF 9.
 I have two DataSets, one for Cities and one for Point of Interests.
+Using http files to make http requests directly from the IDE.
+The solution still renders a custom page on startup, rather than Swagger.